-My favorite, and also the biggest place with loads of shifting expositions, is the National art Gallery.
+My favorite, and also the biggest place with loads of shifting exhibitions, is the National Art Gallery.
 10 different halls with more than 46,000 exhibits and cheap entrance tickets is much more than enough to confirm a visit.

 The gallery itself is a colossal building located by the river Neris, right next to the Vilnius sakura garden.
 A very convenient spot to reach by local transportation or simply by a neat 15 minute walk from the oh so popular Gediminas avenue in Vilnius.
 It’s great to combine the visit with a picnic in the green area by the White bridge in the summer or simply by walking around the shopping centers.